aalsaati55/sentinelai/README.md

 # SentinelAI

 A full-stack AI-assisted SIEM (Security Information and Event Management) prototype built as a university cybersecurity project.
-SentinelAI ingests real Linux logs from a virtual machine, detects attacks using a 14-rule detection engine, correlates alerts into incidents, scores anomalies with ML, and presents everything in a live SOC dashboard with GeoIP-enriched attack mapping.
+SentinelAI ingests real Linux logs from a virtual machine, detects attacks using a 14-rule detection engine, correlates alerts into incidents, scores anomalies with ML, and presents everything in a live SOC dashboard with GeoIP enrichment, threat intelligence, SOAR remediation, and team activity analytics.

 ---